exilon/QuickLib/README.md

 **Quick.Azure/Amazon:**
 --
-Simplifies blob iteraction with Azure and Amazon Cloud Storage.
+Simplifies blob interaction with Azure and Amazon Cloud Storage.

 ```delphi
 //connect to a Azure blobstorage